Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-certificates/README.md

-# Azure Key Vault Certificate client library for C++
+# Azure Key Vault Certificates client library for C++

 Azure Key Vault is a cloud service that provides secure storage of keys for encrypting your data.
 Multiple keys, and multiple versions of the same key, can be kept in the Azure Key Vault.